 In total, an estimated 13% of all truck accidents are caused by driver fatigue.

-Semi-trucks have thousands of moving parts and, like most machinery, if one of them is not functioning properly, it can cause then entire them to fail.
+Semi-trucks have thousands of moving parts and, like most machinery, if one of them is not functioning properly, it can cause the entire machine to fail.

-According to the FMCSA, 29% of crashes were caused by a trucks breaks not functioning properly.
+According to the FMCSA, 29% of crashes were caused by truck breaks not functioning properly.